Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 <h4>Selectable Object</h4>

-A selectable object presents a given number of selection  modes which can be redefined, and which will be activated or deactivated in the selection manager’s selectors.
+A selectable object presents a given number of selection  modes which can be redefined, and which will be activated or deactivated in the selection manager's selectors.

 Note that the selection mode of a selectable object, can refer to the selection mode of  the object itself or to the selection mode of its part.